6 Weeks…or 5 Months?

 Drones are one such factor.

-While they are clearly essential to the reproduction of the species, drones contribute very little to the actual running of the hive itself.
+While they are clearly essential to the reproduction of the species, drones contribute very little to the actual running of the hive.
 Indeed, when it comes to the consumption of honey they are a negative drain on essential resources.
 Worker bees see this coming and as the winter approaches, they evict drones from the hive.
-The idea of carrying "passengers" who simply consume honey through the winter is simply not a viable tradeoff.
+The idea of carrying “passengers” who simply consume honey through the winter is simply not a viable trade-off.

 So out the drones go.
 It’s a ruthless but essential process, including the physical eviction of drones by worker bees.

-Along the same lines, expanding the number of bees in the colony as winter approaches makes little sense.
-Brood at this time translates into more mouths to feed.
-This isn't purely a factor of reducing the number of bees consuming the honey reserve, but also reflects the simple truth that in fall there is less nectar and pollen at this time of year anyway.
+Along the same lines, increasing the number of bees in the colony as winter approaches makes little sense.
+Brood at this time also translates into more mouths to feed.
+This isn’t purely a factor of reducing the number of bees consuming the honey reserve, but also reflects the simple truth that in fall there is less nectar and pollen anyway.

-The net result is that brood rearing is lowered considerably, an intentional act on the part of the colony as it prepares for winter.
+The net result is that brood rearing falls considerably, an intentional act on the part of the colony as it prepares for winter.

 - A compound called vitellogenin helps bees store food reserves in their body.
-This is far less necessary in the summer, when they can freely move to and consume food.
-But in the winter vitellogenin becomes more important so a fat bee has more.
+This is less necessary in the summer, when they can freely move to and consume food.
+But in the winter vitellogenin becomes more important, so a fat bee has more.

 - Lower levels of hormones